btf-org/flank/README.md

 There are a couple constraints from the old days of Unix that make program-sharing difficult today:

 - The interface has no mouse (bad for user)
-- The interface has no guardrails (bad for engineer)
+- The interface has no guardrails (bad for engineers who fix user errors)
 - The permissioning system doesn't natively support Access Control Lists (ACLs) or Principle of Least Privilege (PoLP)

 Flank is a specialized, restricted shell that addresses these issues.
 And then there's an intuitive web interface that sits on top.
 The goal is to bring the power (of Unix) to the people!